In a large pot, place the garlic, chopped onion, chopped ginger, and dried shiitake mushrooms (or replace with any other kind of fresh mushrooms).

 While preparing the broth, cook the noodles in boiling water according to the package instructions.
 Strain and set aside.

 Ladle the broth into four soup bowls.
 Add noodles, mushrooms, tofu, kale and cabbage, dividing between the four servings.
-Garnish with the black sesame seeds, red chili, and green onions.
+Garnish with black sesame seeds, red chili, and green onions.

 For a quick version, cook the mushroom broth for 15 minutes.
 However, the longer it is cooked, the tastier it will be.
 It’s possible that you will need to add additional water.